mwlang/binance/README.md

 # ...
 ```

-This will cause the listener to close the websocket stream, thus breaking the `#run`
+This will cause the listener to close the websocket stream after 30 seconds of no updates, thus breaking the `#run`
 blocking call.

 #### One Handler, Multiple Streams